THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 We have **45** proposals: 11 from teams of two, and 34 from individual investigators.

-## Proposals Dr. Love will review after class today
+## Proposals Dr. Love will review tonight

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------